kemitchell/square-one-forms/contractor.md

 ## Whole Agreement

-These terms, the statement of work, and the terms included in [Confidentiality and Intellectual Property](#confidentiality-and-intellectual-property) list all the terms that you and the company intend to apply to your work for the company.
+These terms, the statement of work, and the terms included in [Confidentiality and Intellectual Property](#confidentiality-and-intellectual-property) list all the terms that you and the company intend to apply to your work for the company under the statement of work.

 ## Assignment